Overlooking Ocean From €625 Per Week

 Large spacious, comfortably furnished and well equipped house along the Wild Atlantic Way.
 The house is on an elevated site with a large garden overlooking the sea, with amazing views of the Twelve Bens also.
 An ideal haven for artists, families, golfers, hikers and cyclists.
 This property is close to Roundstone village where you find several great pubs and restaurants, craft shops and lots of amenities to offer.

-Large kitchen with filtered water system, electric hob and oven, microwave, dishwasher, washing machine and dryer
+Large kitchen with filtered water system, electric hob and oven, microwave, dishwasher and dining table which seats 6 people.

 Bedroom 1 – King size bed, large dressing table, bedside lockers and wardrobe space and an electric shower

 Bedroom 2 – King size bed, bedside lockers, wardrobe space

 Bedroom 3 – Double bed with bedside lockers and wardrobe space